tyc/successfulunittest/manuscript/Basic_Concepts.md

 * The returned values matches the expected.
 Returned values can be obtained via the returned type, or the passed in pointer.
 * The correct lower level code is called with the correct parameters.

-Correct behaviour about timing and interaction other modules are not considered in unit tests.
-Dynamic behaviour and interactive behaviour are tested for integration tests.
+Correct behaviour about timing and interaction with other modules are not considered in unit tests.
+Dynamic behaviour and interactive behaviour are tested with integration tests.
 This include memory consumption tests.

 Correct behaviour is also checked by other tools that focuses on other aspects of the software module.
 For example, a tool is used to check that the code matches the coding guidelines of the project, or that the software module is structured according to the architecture requirements.
 This type of discussion is outside the scope of this book.